Questions & Answers

 1. Should I use Additives and Do They Work?

 The not so simple answer is Yes and No.

 When it comes to septic systems No other subject is more misunderstood and confusing then septic system additives.
-Despite numerous private, university, and government studies reporting that septic additives don’t work with some reporting additives actual harming your septic system the fact is one “new generation” additive when applied appropriately and combined with septic aeration has a positive effect in restoring failing drain fields.
+Numerous private, university, and government studies reporting that septic additives don’t work with some reporting additives actual harming your septic system.

 2. Does Septic Aeration Really Work?

 Septic aeration has been around for nearly a century, with

 the first documentation of using diffusers to release oxygen to break down